Irish privacy watchdog calls for Facebook changes

 The report recognised that Facebook was entitled to use customer data for advertising purposes, but requested that the control allowing people to decide whether advertising was linked to profile information be made more prominent.

 One of the main complaints against Facebook came from a group of Austrian students.
 They launched the lobby group Europe v Facebook following requests to see all the data Facebook had stored on them.
 After receiving CDs full of personal information, they claimed Facebook created "shadow profiles" on users.
-The audit found no evidence of this.
+The audit found no evidence of this."People have put two and two together and made 12.
+They think that we have all this data so therefore we must be creating profiles out of it.
+The audit found we were not doing that kind of shadow profiling," said Richard Allen, director of public policy for Facebook in Europe.

 Mr Allan denied that the recommendations represented a victory for the Europe v Facebook group.